Catherine Livingston Hamersley: Life and landmark Arabian travel

-The visits of these women, and by Catherine Hamersley were possible due to the consolidation of the Arabian regions by King Abdulaziz al Saud (“ibn Saud”) in 1932, and they were landmark trips to the heart of the Wahabi Islamic sect, an event which had been a goal, never achieved, by the intrepid British explorer and diplomat Gertrude Bell.
+The visits of these women, and by Catherine Hamersley were possible due to the consolidation of the Arabian regions by King Abdulaziz al Saud (“ibn Saud”) in 1932, and they were landmark trips to the heart of the Wahabi Islamic sect, an event where there had been a goal they never achieved, by the intrepid British explorer and diplomat Gertrude Bell.

 During her Riyadh visit Catherine captured photographic images including those of the King, the Crown Prince, and royal advisor Yusuf Yasin of Syria.
 Catherine herself was photographed in Riyadh wearing traditional Najdi woman's garb.
 Later, following the trip, both Catherine and her husband Carpenter gave an interview to Lowell Thomas, on his “Order of Adventurers” Radio program.

 In 1939 the United States had no diplomatic representation in Saudi Arabia; any American in the Kingdom was likely working in the Eastern Coastal area of Dhahran, the center of emerging Saudi oil production beginning in 1938.
 Both the West Arabian coastal city of Jeddah, and the Eastern Coast area were visited by western women.
 But the al Saud capital of Riyadh and the central Arabian Najd region were off-limits to western women except by special permission from the royal court.

 Remarkably, Catherine commented upon her return from her visit that she had not only stayed in the King's new palace, but had been included in a falcon-hunting trip with King Abdulaziz; some of her photographs show the camp and the falcons used for hunting.
 The inclusion of a western woman on a royal hunting trip has not been recorded until her visit.

-While she is often remembered as an East Coast American society heiress and hostess, her status as the first American woman to visit Riyadh makes her unique among American society hostesses, and her photographs of the trip, in the Litchfield, Connecticut Historical Society collection, are a remarkable and rare record of pre-WWII Saudi Arabia history.
+While she is often remembered as an East Coast American society heiress and hostess, her status as the first American woman to visit Riyadh was notable, and her photographs of the trip are held in the Litchfield, Connecticut Historical Society collection, and they provide a record of pre-WWII Saudi Arabia history.